sathiyamurthyj/project-name-frontend/README.md

 5. Routing contains protected routes and public routes.
 6. Tailwind CSS has been used for styling.
 7. Antd Forms,Tables,Layout and Modal has been used as well.
+8. Front end has been deployed in Netlify.

 # Functionality
 1. Logged In User can create/edit and delete Projects.